 A WARRIOR POLITICIAN

-To assure that the vassal tribes were performing as they should, there was always a datu from the Tausug or the Maguindanao master tribe who supervised and supported a panglima.
+To assure that the vassals were performing as they should, there was always a datu from the Tausugs or the Maguindanaons who supervised and supported a panglima.

 For law enforcement, the panglima had the makabil who performed as the police.
 And the orang kaya, a man of great wealth and means, performed as his village leader.